 How to Create a Drop-Down List in Excel

-In this lessons you can learn how in easy way create a drop-down list in Excel.
+In this Excel tutorial, you’ll learn how to easily create a drop-down list in Excel using Data Validation.

 What is a drop-down list?